System: Sega Master System

 Graphics: Bold Master System Charm

-For the Master System, Golvellius looks solid and colourful.
-The hero has decent animation, enemies are varied and expressive, and the environments have nice detail with forests, caves, ruins and castles.
-It’s bright, clear and full of that classic 8-bit adventure feel that still holds up well today.
+For the Master System, Golvellius on the Sega Master System looks solid and colourful.
+The hero has decent animation.
+Enemies are varied and expressive.
+The environments have nice detail with forests, caves, ruins and castles.

 Sound: Epic Tunes and Sword Swings

 The music is strong, with adventurous overworld themes and tense dungeon tracks that suit the questing vibe.
-Sound effects are punchy too – sword slashes, enemy hits and item pickups all land nicely.
-It’s simple Master System audio but it adds a lot to the atmosphere.
+Sound effects are punchy too.
+Sword slashes, enemy hits and item pickups all land nicely.

 Replayability: A Valley Worth Re-Exploring

-There’s decent reason to come back.
+There’s decent reason to come back to this Golvellius on the Sega Master System title.
 Finding all the secrets, trying different routes and mastering the tougher sections gives you clear goals.
-It’s short enough for a quick playthrough but deep enough to keep you coming back when you fancy some old-school adventure.

 The Retro Looney Verdict

-Golvellius on the Master System is a cracking little action-adventure that still holds its own today.
+Golvellius on the Sega Master System is a cracking little action-adventure that still holds its own today.
 It’s got that lovely 8-bit charm, solid gameplay and a decent sense of exploration for the time.
 Yeah, it can be a bit tough and fiddly in places, but none of that stops it being a proper hidden gem on the system.
-If you’re after some nostalgic sword-swinging fun on the Master System, this one’s well worth digging out.
-A forgotten classic that deserves more love.